zelisinho/anypoint-examples/http-request-response-with-logger/README.md

 In this example, an user calls the Mule application by submitting a request via his browser (i.e. entering a specific URL, http://localhost:8084/echo).
 The application receives the request, set request path as payload and returns the payload, or "echoes" the response, to the end user.
 In other words, when an user types http://localhost:8084/echo into the address bar of her browser, Mule returns a message in the browser that reads, /echo (see image below, left); if she enters http://localhost:8084/moon, Mule responds with /moon (below, right).

-There are two functions the Echo example application illustrates:
+There are two functions the HTTP Request-Response with Logger example application illustrates:

 1. it receives [HTTP requests](http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_message) and returns [HTTP responses](http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Response_message)
 2. it logs the payload